I blinked myself out of a hazy snooze and squinted at my vibrating phone. It was the call I had been waiting for, but secretly dreading.

 The Phone Call From Hell

-A little bit of dribble had caked itself onto the corner of my mouth as my head hung backwards over the headrest.
+A little bit of dribble had caked itself onto the corner of my mouth as my head hung backward over the headrest.
 I was dead asleep in the backseat of an undersized VW on the way to my mother’s house when my phone yanked me from my slumber.
 I looked at the caller ID and, when the blood finally rushed out of my face, I answered the call.

 “Hi, this is Jeremy,” I mumbled, still not fully in control of my vocal chords.
 To be honest, all I wanted to do was ignore the call.
 I never wanted to know the answer because, as soon as I did, and as soon as I heard the words “good news” through the speakerphone, I realized that I was going to have to make the hardest decision of my life.